Schizoaffective Disorder Treatment Center

 What is Schizoaffective Disorder?

 Schizoaffective disorder is a severe mental illness that combines the core symptoms of schizophrenia and mood disorders.
 Since it’s part of the schizophrenic spectrum of psychotic disorders, it’s marked by symptoms like hallucinations or delusions.
 What differentiates it from other disorders in the spectrum is the occurrence of mood-related symptoms that occur in prominent mood disorders like major depression or bipolar disorder.
-Although it can lead to impairments in functioning, the right combination of treatments can help you manage everyday problems.
+Although it can lead to impairments in functioning, the right combination of schizoaffective disorder treatments can help you manage everyday problems.

 Verify Your Insurance